Côtes-du-Rhône Villages AOC: Côtes du Rhône Villages

-The rosés must contain a minimum of 50% Grenache with 20% of Syrah and/or Morvèdre and a maximum of 20% of other authorised varieties to comprise not more than 20% of white varieties.
+The rosés must contain a minimum of 50% Grenache with 20% of Syrah and/or Mourvèdre and a maximum of 20% of other authorised varieties to comprise not more than 20% of white varieties.
 Used are Grenache, Clairette, Marsanne, Rousanne, Bouboulenc and Viognier.

 The white wines are a blend of Grenache white, Clairette white, Marsanne white, Rousanne white, Bourboulenc white and Viognier.
 Other varieties are allowed to a maximum of 20%.

 The minimum required alcoholic strength is fixed at 12% for all three colours.
+The current (as of 1 January 2025) full specification for the cultivation of the vines, the growing area boundaries, and the blending of the varieties is governed by the Syndicate des Vignerons des Côtes du Rhône (Syndicate of the winegrowers of the Côtes du Rhône) in Avignon.